.

 THE THUNDERBIRDS

-By that stage, The Thunderbirds had backed a number of solo artists both on record and on tour.
-They included Johnny Chester, Colin Buckley, Betty McQuade ''Midnight Bus'', Bobby Cookson and the Thin Men.
-Tony Buchanan (ex-Premiers, Planets) played sax on the Thin Men's single ''Here She Comes'' having replaced Henri Bource, who joined The Planets.
-Normie Rowe and Marcia Jones also began their singing careers fronting The Thunderbirds at the Preston Town Hall dances who were augmented by a brass section of Ken Jones (baritone sax), Norman Robertson (tenor sax) and Ivan Cocking (trombone).
-The Thunderbirds went on to appear with Helen Shapiro, Fabian, Lonnie Lee, Johnny O'Keefe, Lucky Starr and The Bee Gees at various concerts.
-In 1964, Terry Clark replaced Murray Robertson on piano.
-A year later, Clark and Gordon Onley left The Thunderbirds and by the end of 1965, the band had called it a day.
-Charles Gauld died on 1 June 2016.
+By that time, The Thunderbirds had supported several solo artists both on record and on tour, including Johnny Chester, Colin Buckley, Betty McQuade (''Midnight Bus''), Bobby Cookson, and the Thin Men.
+Tony Buchanan (formerly of the Premiers and the Planets) played saxophone on the Thin Men’s single ''Here She Comes'', replacing Henri Bource, who had joined the Planets.
+Normie Rowe and Marcie Jones also launched their singing careers fronting The Thunderbirds at Preston Town Hall dances, where the group was joined by a brass section featuring Ken Jones (baritone sax), Norman Robertson (tenor sax), and Ivan Cocking (trombone).
+The Thunderbirds went on to share the stage with Helen Shapiro, Fabian, Lonnie Lee, Johnny O’Keefe, Lucky Starr, and The Bee Gees at various concerts.
+In 1964, Clark replaced Murray Robertson on piano.
+A year later, Clark and Gordon Onley departed, and by the end of 1965, the band had called it quits.
+Henri Bource died in 1998, Charles Gauld on June 1, 2016, and Harold Frith in 2025.

 Members